Noel Sterett has been with Mauck & Baker since May 2007, and he became a member of the firm on January 1, 2012.

 Noel is a graduate of Regent University’s School of Law where he served for two years as the law school chaplain and as a member of the Christian Legal Society and Regent Students for Life.

-Noel now resides in Elmhurst, Illinois along with his wife and three children.
+Noel now resides in Elmhurst, Illinois with his wife and four children.
 He is a member at Pathway Community Church in Elmhurst, and currently serves on the board of Courtside Ministries, a prayer ministry for people on their way in and out of court.